-The camera can be used either with or without flowing water.
+The cooling booster can be used either without the flowing water or with it.
+We do not recommend using water cooling in the field due to the extra equipment necessary such as water reservoir, pump, hoses and additional power required for the pump.
+For users who have fixed sites, or small observatories, the extra equipment required is easier to manage.
+The major problem one must deal with is routing the water tubes off the mount to minimize perturbations to the mount during tracking.
+In general, try to route tubes (and wires) over the mount, rather than just let the tubes dangle from the end of a long tube.
 Water-cooling is probably not necessary for most users when the air temperature is below 10 degrees C (50 degrees F), since the dark current is fairly low already.
 Think of it as a summertime accessory!
 We do not recommend use of water cooling below freezing temperatures, where antifreeze must be added to the water.
 It is simply not necessary then.
+There is no problem with using the cooling booster with only air cooling in the winter, though.